anhnguyendepocen/R-Companion-Price-Analysis/manuscript/Chapter2.md

     library(quantmod)
     library(xts)

-Now, lets plot December 2015 soybean prices that we imported earlier.
+Now, lets plot December 2015 wheat prices that we imported earlier.
 To do this we will use the function `chartSeries()` from the `quantmod` package.
 It expects data to be a time series, and it expects to recieve Open, High, Low, Close, and Volume.